emmawalshdev/living-landscapes/README.md

 ----------------------------
 ## Deployment

-The website was hosted on Github Pages and deployed by:
+The website was hosted on Github Pages and deployed by carrying out the following steps:

 1. login into Github
 2. Select the respository from profile